jimhigson/oboe.js/writing/main/5_Implementation.md

 )
 ~~~~

-Since I am only using a side-effect free subset of Javascript for this
+Since I am using a side-effect free subset of Javascript for pattern
-segment of Oboe it would be safe to use a functional cache.
-As well as
+matching it would be safe to use a functional cache.
+As well as saving
-saving time by avoiding repeated execution, this could potentially also
+time by avoiding repeated execution this could potentially also save
-save memory because where two JSONPath strings contain a common start
+memory because where two JSONPath strings contain a common left side
 they could share the inner parts of their functional expression.
+Given
+the patterns `!.animals.mammals.human` and `!.animals.mammals.cats`, the
+JSONPath engine will currently create two identical evaluators for
-Although Javascript doesn't come with functional caching, it can be
+`!.animals.mammals.`.
+Although Javascript doesn't come with functional
-added using the language itself [^6].
-I suspect, however, that hashing
+caching, it can be added using the language itself, probably the best
+known example being `memoize` from Underscore.js.
+I suspect, however,
-the parameters might be slower than performing the matching.
-Although
+that hashing the cache parameters might be slower than performing the
-the parameters are all immutable and could in theory be hashed by object
+matching.
+Although the parameters are all immutable and could in theory
-identity, in practice there is no way to access an object id from inside
+be hashed by object identity, in practice there is no way to access an
-the language so any hash of a node parsed out of JSON would have to walk
+object id from inside the language so any hash of a node parsed out of
-the entire subtree rooted from that node.
+JSON would have to walk the entire subtree rooted from that node.

-The JSONPath tokenisation is split out into its own file and separately
+The tokenisation of patterns is split out into its own file and
-tested.
-The tokenisation implementation is based on regular expressions,
-they are the simplest form able to express the clause patterns.
-The
+separately tested.
+Because they are the simplest form able to express
-regular expressions are hidden to the outside the tokenizer and only
-functions are exposed to the main body of the compiler.
-The regular
+the clause patterns the tokenisation is based on regular expressions.
-expressions all start with `^` so that they only match at the head of
+The regular expressions each start with `^` so that they only match at
-the string.
-A more elegant alternative is the 'y' [^7] flag but as of
+the head of the string.
+A more elegant alternative is the 'y' flag but
-now this lacks wide browser support.
+as of now this lacks wide browser support[^6].

 By verifying the tokens through their own unit tests it is simpler to
-thoroughly specify the tokenisation, producing simpler failure messages
+thoroughly specify the tokenisation because it can be tested directly
-than if it were done through the full JSONPath engine.
-We might consider
+without going though another layer.
+For pattern matching we might
-the unit test layer of the pyramid (figure \ref{testpyramid}) is further
+consider the unit test layer of the test pyramid (figure
-split into two sub-layers.
-Arguably, the upper of these sub-layer is not
+\ref{testpyramid} p.\pageref{testpyramid}) to be further split into two
+sub-layers.
+Arguably, the upper of these sub-layer is not a unit test
-a unit test because it is verifying two units together.
-There is some
+because it is verifying more than one unit and there is some redundancy
-redundancy with the tokens being tested both individually and as full
+since the tokens are tested both individually and as full expressions.
+I
-expressions.
-I maintain that this is the best approach regardless
-because stubbing out the tokenizer functions would be a considerable
+maintain that a purist approach would not help because stubbing out the
+tokenizer functions would be a considerable effort and would not improve
-effort and would not improve the rigor of the JSONPath specification.
+the rigor of the JSONPath specification.

 ![Some kind of diagram showing jsonPath expressions and functions
 partially completed to link back to the previous function.
 Include the